freqtrade/freqtrade/docs/strategy-advanced.md

 Storing information can be accomplished by creating a new dictionary within the strategy class.

-The name of the variable can be chosen at will, but should be prefixed with `cust_` to avoid naming collisions with predefined strategy variables.
+The name of the variable can be chosen at will, but should be prefixed with `custom_` to avoid naming collisions with predefined strategy variables.

 ```python
 class AwesomeStrategy(IStrategy):